 \section{Introduction}

 Formal verification is essential to ensure the correctness of systems responsible for critical tasks.
 Many advancements have been made in the field of formal verification both in terms of theoretical foundations and tool development, and computer-aided verification techniques, such as \emph{model-checking}~\cite{DBLP:books/daglib/0020348,DBLP:reference/mc/BloemCJ18}, are now widely used in industry.
 In the classical approach to verification, it is assumed that the system designer provides \emph{(i)} a model of the system to verify, together with \emph{(ii)} a model of the environment in which the system will be executed, and \emph{(iii)} a specification $\varphi$ (e.g. an $\omega$-regular property) that must be enforced by the system.
 Those models are usually nondeterministic automata that cover all possible behaviors of both the system and the environment.
-The model-checking algorithm is then used to decide if all executions of the system in the environment are correct with regards to $\varphi$.
+The model-checking algorithm is then used to decide if all executions of the system in the environment are correct with regard to $\varphi$.
 Unfortunately, in some settings, providing a faithful and sufficiently precise model of the environment may be \emph{difficult or even impossible}.
-This is particularly true in heterogeneous systems composed of software entities interacting with human users, e.g. self-driving cars interacting with human drivers (as we illustrate in Example~\ref{ex:intersection_general} below).
+This is particularly true in heterogeneous systems composed of software entities interacting with human users, e.g. self-driving cars interacting with human drivers.
 Alternative approaches are thus needed in order to verify such complex multi-agent systems.
 One possible solution to this problem is to consider more \emph{declarative} ways of modeling the environment.
-Instead of considering a nondeterministic operational model of each agent composing the environment, in this paper, we propose instead to identify the \emph{objectives} of those agents.
-We then consider only the behaviors of the environment that concur to those objectives, instead of all behaviors described by some nondeterministic model.
-We study the problem of \emph{rational verification}: the system needs to be proven correct with regards to property $\varphi$, not in all the executions of the environment, but only in those executions that are \emph{rational} with regards to the objectives of the environment.
+Instead of considering an operational model of each agent composing the environment, in this paper, we propose instead to identify the \emph{objectives} of those agents.
+We then consider only the behaviors of the environment that concur to those objectives, instead of all behaviors described by some model of the system.
+We study the problem of \emph{rational verification}: the system needs to be proven correct with regard to property $\varphi$, not in all the executions of the environment, but only in those executions that are \emph{rational} with regard to the objectives of the environment.